 Heading for the sprawling metropolis of LA, you’ll drive up the coast through the suburbs of Malibu, Santa Monica, Venice Beach, Manhattan Beach and finally Redondo Beach.
 Right on the outskirts of the city, we stopped at a fruit stall to buy locally grown avocados, strawberries and apricots which are abundant here in the mild climate - a tasty road trip treat.

 If you’re exploring LA – you’ll almost certainly need a car.
 This city isn’t like London or Tokyo or New York or Sydney or, frankly an large city I’ve visited; don’t expect to be able to wing it on public transport, because there’s none to speak of.
 It’s quite a spread out city and there is plenty to do (See Aaron's blog), but some of the most popular things to do are:

 We stayed in the beautiful, boutique Hollywood Roosevelt which is right on Hollywood Boulevard in the centre of the action, almost directly in front of the Grauman’s Chinese theatre.
 It’s a fantastic hotel and the upgrade to a suite for my birthday was very welcome!
 We also have a Los Angeles stopover package which includes transfers, accommodation and a city tour.

 If you’d like to drive from San Francisco to LA, we can help you plan!
 We can arrange flights into LA and out of San Francisco or vice versa – or see more ideas in our USA multi-stop flights.
 We can arrange car or campervan hire and recommend the best vehicle to suit your needs.
-For more information, take a look at our USA trip ideas (which exclude flights) or see our tailor-made USA holidays which include flights.
+For more information, take a look at our USA road trip ideas or see our tailor-made USA holidays which include flights.
 Call us on +44 1273320580 or request a quote by email.